akerkar2005/gui-autocomplete-autocorrect/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From the Front-End perspective, I learned a few things about React + Vite.
 However, I thought the differences between React TSX and React JSX ranged from slim to none.
-I like TypeScript, but I did not see major differences.
+I like TypeScript, but I did not see major differences from a bird's eye POV.
 You can let me know if I am wrong.

 ## Autocorrect Notes
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Autocorrect was the most frustrating part about this project.
-While it is easy to find the minimum distance between any two words via the Levenshtein Edit Distance Dynamic Programming algorithm, the problem arises when we are literally trying to read the user's mind and figure out, by brute force and comparing every possible word in our database, what possible word they may be misspelling.
+While it is easy to find the minimum distance between any two words via the Levenshtein Edit Distance Dynamic Programming algorithm, the problem arises when we are literally trying to read the user's mind and figure out via brute force, comparing every possible word in our database, what possible word they may be misspelling.
 I realized I needed more than just the Levenshtein Edit Distance Algorithm to figure out how to find out what the user may be mispelling.
 I thought of two major ideas: